labrador-kennel/async-unit/README.md

 ## Roadmap

 To see the planned future for Async Testing please checkout the Projects and Issues created in this repo.

+## Haven't you heard of PHPUnit?

+I have!
+It is a great library, and I love it!
+If you look through my repositories you'll see that I have written a lot of unit and integration tests.
+In fact, this library is tested with PHPUnit!
+However, I do a lot of asynchronous programming and while the [amphp/phpunit-util]() library provides an adequate wrapper around PHPUnit for simple tests I was running into something that required a more comprehensive solution.

+### The problem

+I was writing integration tests that was really putting my applicatino through its paces.
+Each _test_
+involved:

+- Starting up its own event loop
+- Connecting to the database
+- Starting up an HTTP server

+I quickly wrote up a thin abstraction layer around doing this and found myself chugging away with fairly complicated tests that involved some fairly hard things to test properly.
+I ran into a few snags, mostly with the database connection pool configuration, but everything seemed to be going good.
+Then...
+I wrote one test too many.

+Each test was interacting with a table on the database and with each one opening its own connection I quickly reached a point where my database was pounded and hanging, causing my tests to timeout and fail for seemingly no reason.
+I needed a way to open up a single database connection for the entire suite of integration tests.
+Unfortunately there's no way to easily do that with the current PHPUnit wrapper.
+Hence, you see this project.

+This library, while inspired in many ways by PHPUnit, is only meant to replace it in the specific scenarios laid out above.
+PHP needs a testing framework with asynchronicity built in as a first-class citizen.
+If you find yourself writing a lot of asynchronous code please give this library a look.